-E are authorised to announce Joseph G CLARE as a candidate for Tax Collector for Kershaw District at the ensuing election.
+E are authorised to announce Josaph G. CLARK as a candidate for Tax Collector for w District at the ensuing election.
 May 27 4 tf

-BASKINS as a candidate for Tax Collector, for Kershaw district at the ensuing election.
+E are authorized to announce William Baskins as a candidate for Tax Collector, or Kershaw district at the ensuing election.
 June 3 5 tf

-DYE as a candidate for Tax Collector, for Kershaw district at the ensuing election.
+Drz as a candidate for Tax Collector, for creha w district at the ensuing election.
 June 3 5 tf

 E are authorized to announce Thos.
-C. Bay ANT as a candidate for Tax Collector, for Kershaw district at the ensuing election.
+C. BRY-ANT as a candidate for Tax Collector, for haw district at the ensuing election.
 June 3 5 tf

-DRAKEFORD as a candidate for Tax Collector for the District of Kershaw, at the next election.
+E are authorized to announce Col. WILLIAM DRAKEFORD as a candidate for Tax Collector or the District of Kershaw, at the next election.
 May 20 3 tf

-HITE, LEE & Co., Sumterville, South Carolina, agents for Coster & Coxe origi-nal SOUTHERN TONIC.
-Certificates of the efficacy and virtue of this medicine are in their June 3 5 tf
+Carolina, agents for Coster & Coxe original SOUTHERN TONIC.
+Certificates of the efficacy and virtue of this medicine are in their possession.